viecili/mow-devspaces/README.md

 **OR**
 - Click the menu `Terminal > Run Task...`
-- From the drop down, select `get-ostoy-fe` to download the `ostoy-fe-deployment.yaml` file.
+- From the drop down, select `get-ostoy-files` to download the `ostoy-fe-deployment.yaml` and `ostoy-microservice-deployment.yaml` files.

-Repeat the first step above and select `get-ostoy-microservice` to download the `ostoy-microservice-deployment.yaml` file.